ixdat/ixdat/docs/source/measurement.rst

   the measurement.
 - Indexing a measurement with the name of a data series returns that data series, with any time values tstamp'd at ``meas.tstamp``
-- Most TechniqueMeasureemnts provide attribute-style access to essential DataSeries and data.
+- Most TechniqueMeasureements provide attribute-style access to essential DataSeries and data.
 For example, ``ECMeasurement`` has properties for ``potential`` and ``current`` series, as well as ``t``, ``v``, and ``j`` for data.
 - The names of the series are available in ``meas.series_names``.